 This is a story I have longed to tell and a sad one at that.
 C. Don Powell, the artist who designed the majority of these unique WPA national park posters died in 1964 during the time that this art had been completely forgotten about.
-His son, Richard Powell passed away last year--but fortunately I met with him, albeit 10 years too late and got the full story which I now want to share with you.
+His son, Richard Powell passed away in 2015–but fortunately I met with him, albeit 10 years too late and got the full story which I now want to share with you.
 First, some ancient history:

 In 1996, I was approached by Joe Galliani and Mike Baggetta, dba The Parks Company (www.theparksco.com) to enter into a two year contractual agreement whereby I would allow them to sell my WPA poster reproductions through their printed catalog.

-In about 1998, The Parks Company posted on their website (www.theparksco.com) a high resolution photograph and labeled it C. Don Powell, the WPA artist responsible for these designs.
-I had that photo, but only a poor quality resolution--so I knew they had contacted someone who knew the history and offered up a better photograph.
+In about 1998, The Parks Company posted on their website (www.theparksco.com) a high resolution photograph and labeled it as C. Don Powell, the WPA artist responsible for these designs.
+I had that photo, but only a poor quality resolution–so I knew they had contacted someone who knew the history and offered up a better photograph.
 Up until then, the artist(s) were unknown.